RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

     - Leges sine moribus vanae:
       - effective laws need the supportof everydaypracticeand belief
     - Ross different law models
-      - lawyer-control model - the lawyer’s knowledge and training means that they know what is best for the client and expect the client to follow their advice;
+      - lawyer-control model - the lawyer's knowledge and training means that they know what is best for the client and expect the client to follow their advice;
       - client-control model - the lawyer provides the technical advice and the client makes the decisions for the lawyer to carry out, be they ethical or not;
       - Cooperative model - a largely relational model where the lawyer and client work together, based on communication, discussion and agreementon the decisions to be taken.
     - Parker and evans four main strands of ethical reasoning
-      - Adversarial advocacy  - the requirement for lawyers to advocate on their client’s behalf within the bounds of the law, regardless of outcome or effect on others;
+      - Adversarial advocacy  - the requirement for lawyers to advocate on their client's behalf within the bounds of the law, regardless of outcome or effect on others;
       - The responsible lawyer - who accepts that, as an officer of the court, there is also an obligation to facilitate the administration of justice;
       - moral activism - taking the opportunity to improve justice through law reform, public interest law, and client counseling; and an ethics of care -
         - an approach to practice that is about preserving relationships with clients, between parties, and within communities.